-Play Out is dedicated to presenting engaging and interactive concerts for families.
+Play Out creates engaging interactive concerts for multi-generational audiences.

-Now, I believe that expressing oneself — coupled with deep listening and a love of learning — are essential ingredients in living a healthy and connected life.
-My goal is to share these principles with others through the interactive concert experience.” — Caitlin Sullivan, Founder
+Expressing oneself -- coupled with deep listening and a love of learning -- is essential for living a healthy and connected life.
+My goal is to share these principles with others through the interactive concert experience." — Caitlin Sullivan, Founder

 About The Founder:

-Caitlin Sullivan is a cellist, producer, and educator based in New York City.
+Caitlin Sullivan is a cellist based in New York City.

 One of the earliest recipients of Carnegie Hall’s Ensemble Connect Fellowship, Caitlin discovered her passion for arts advocacy, and has been nurturing her skill for developing interactive concert experiences ever since.
 She has been a visitor to schools, universities, hospitals, retirement homes, correctional facilities, museums, and concert spaces as a performer and teaching artist for numerous ensembles, facilitating environments that encourage personal connections to classical music and beyond.

-Currently the Artist Leader for Education Programming for NYC-based chamber collective, The Knights, Caitlin has designed multiple interactive family concerts at the Clark Art Institute, Museum of Art and Design, Lighthouse Works on Fishers Island, as well as the Queens Theater and Brooklyn Children’s Museum as part of the WQXR Classical Kids Fair.
+Formerly the Director of Education Programming for NYC-based chamber collective, The Knights, Caitlin has designed multiple interactive family concerts at the Clark Art Institute, Museum of Art and Design, Lighthouse Works on Fishers Island, as well as the Queens Theater and Brooklyn Children’s Museum as part of the WQXR Classical Kids Fair.